Once you see how easy it is to make celery salt, you'll never want to buy it again. Check out this super simple recipe.

 There are several different ways that you can dry them.
-The easiest (read: laziest) approach is to lay the leaves out on a plate and shuffle them around a couple times a day until they feel dry and crumbly to the touch.
-The same thing can be accomplished by dropping the leaves into a brown paper lunch bag, and giving the bag a shake a couple times a day until they're dry.
+The easiest (read: laziest) approach is to lay the leaves out on a plate and shuffle them around a couple of times a day until they feel dry and crumbly to the touch.
+The same thing can be accomplished by dropping the leaves into a brown paper lunch bag and giving the bag a shake a couple times a day until they're dry.

 If you're in a hurry, you can also dry celery leaves in a food dehydrator, or in an oven set to the lowest temp, with the door propped open slightly.
 If you choose this last method, don't venture far from the oven.
 The celery leaves will dry quickly, and you definitely don't want them to cook, or worse, burn.

 Allow your celery leaves to cool if you choose a heat method of drying.
-Then, grind the celery leaves, and mix one part celery leaves to two parts salt to create your celery salt.
+Then, grind the celery leaves and mix one part celery leaves to two parts salt to create your celery salt.